 - The opening credits of "Goes Forth" at least shows Captain Blackadder at the head of a large platoon of soldiers as they're parading, and other soldiers in the trench are often referred to in conversation.

-- Only Sane Man: One of the main reasons why Blackadder is so easy to like despite his Unsympathetic Comedy Protagonist and Villain Protagonist tendencies is that he's usually one of if not the only person around who is actually a sensible and not completely insane human being.
+- Only Sane Man: One of the main reasons why Blackadder is so easy to like despite his Unsympathetic Comedy Protagonist and Villain Protagonist tendencies is that he's usually one of if not the only person around who is a reasonably sensible and not completely insane human being.
 Even the original Blackadder, who was noticeably less intelligent than his descendants, was smart enough to notice how utterly stupid and nonsensical the medieval witch-hunts were.

 - The Pig Pen: Baldrick

-- Rant Inducing Slight: Doesn't usually take much of a slight.
+- Rant-Inducing Slight: Doesn't usually take much of a slight.
 The most notable example is probably that following Edmund being stripped of his titles in the last episode of series one.

 - Rearrange the Song: Each season uses a different arrangement of the same basic theme.
 The opening credits of the first season and the closing credits of the second season have lyrics, otherwise it's instrumental.
 (The closing credits of the third season have lyrics of a sort, even if it is just repetition of the word "Blackadder").